 David is very active in youth sports and other charitable activities in Wayland.
 He has coached football, softball and baseball for many years and was the former Vice-President of Wayland Weston Pop Warner Football.
 David is also a yearly participant in the Pan Mass Challenge bike-a-thon raising money for the Jimmy Fund and Dana Farber Cancer Institute where he rides in memory of the many people he knows effected by cancer.

-Before coming to Behrend, Birx served as vice chancellor and vice president for research for the University of Houston System (UH).
-His accomplishments there included the initiation of system-wide, multidisciplinary clusters that spanned UH’s colleges and campuses, focusing strategic collaboration in the areas of nano-materials, energy and natural resources, bio-med, complex systems, community advancement and education, and arts and human enrichment.
-Birx also founded the Center for Industrial Partnerships, a joint endeavor at UH to translate research to practical applications and increase interplay between the business community and the University’s research faculty.
+Before joining Penn State Behrend, Dr. Birx served as vice chancellor and vice president for research for the University of Houston System (UH).
+His accomplishments there included the initiation of systemwide, multidisciplinary clusters that spanned UH’s colleges and campuses, focusing on strategic collaboration in the areas of nano-materials, energy and natural resources, biomedicine, complex systems, community advancement and education and arts and human enrichment.
+At UH, Dr. Birx founded the Center for Industrial Partnerships, a joint endeavor to translate research to practical applications and increase interplay between the business community and the university’s research faculty.
 In addition, he held the appointment of full professor of electrical engineering.